Complete Guide to Safely Selling a House for Cash

 7 steps to safely selling your home for cash

-- Determine the value of your home.
+- Determine the fair market value of your home.
 If you’re working with a traditional real estate agent, they can run a comparative market analysis.
 Or you can hire an appraiser.

 - Complete home inspection.
 Cash buyers will typically still perform an inspection, even if you’re selling as-is.